tagohd/mono/Characters/CURSED AL.md

 - AL's curse being that he's in the stasis dimension is a cool concept, but then how does that work when he gets free?
 I assume the story requires AL to get out so he can assemble the [[SOUL AMPLIFIER]] and eventually fight [[Luke Campbell|Luke]] and resurrect James.
 Does he become no-longer-CURSED AL?

 [Sudo]: Maybe he has some sort of lieutenant on the Material Plane who will activate it for him.
 Or what if the [[SOUL AMPLIFIER]] is actually a portal?
 (Gravity Falls reference?!)
+#lun
+lunR:: 8
+[Lun]: So he only comes back to the material plane after the [[SOUL AMPLIFIER]] is finished?
+But then he can't do anything in the story until the end (e.g. abduct Sam, fight Luke, look menacing).
+Well, his lieutenant can, but then what's the point of having AL if you only see his lieutenant anyway?

 - AL's body remaining in the physical realm slightly clashes with my thoughts in [[James's Excuse]].
 Not inconsolably, but if James can find AL's body he can probably figure out what happened and get him back by using [[Dispel Magic]].

 [Sudo]: Fuck, I forgot about Dispel Magic.
 Maybe that's another spell that just doesn't exist here.
 You don't dispel magic, you just seal the rift.
 That, or [[Astral Projection]] doesn't work the same way it does in D&D, which is already something I've been leaning towards.
 [Sudo]: But if it does work similarly to how it does in D&D, then AL probably went to some fortified location prior to casting it to make sure nothing happens to his physical body.
 I believe I mentioned this in the article on [[Sam Ward|Sam]].
+#lun
+lunR:: 9
+[Lun]: AL first teleporting to a fortified location before going into stasis seems to clash with the idea that he thought time would not advance on the material plane while he was in stasis.
+How would you make that work?

 - Alternate idea: The stasis dimension isn't in the physical plane, or in the mana plane, but somewhere in between.
 This means that he could more freely experiment with mana, but was constantly exposed to a low dose of free mana effects, eventually changing him quite dramatically.